Executive Leadership Team

 Stephen joined Wellcome in June 2015.
 Previously, he was Vice Provost (Enterprise & London) and Vernon Professor of Organic Chemistry and Chemical Biology at University College London.

-He has played an important role in the development of the chemical biology strategy and facilities within the Francis Crick Institute.
+He has played an important role in the development of the chemical biology strategy and facilities in the Francis Crick Institute.

 Director of Culture & Society